XAP-Software/XAP-Software.github.io/_posts/2022-07-20-diff_between_srv_on_before_after.md

 There are a few things you should know about this handler:

 1. Otherwise than the `.on()` handler, the `.after()` handler has two parameters - `(result, req)`.
-2. You should use `req` parameter, if you need to reflect on the inbound request
+2. You should use `req` parameter, if you need to reflect on an inbound request
 3. This method uses only for modificate the result.
 You can't replace the result, like this:
 ```js
   this.after('READ','Records', (records)=>{